Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 NetworkManager stores network configurations as connection files that contain the desired state.
 These connections are stored as files in the /etc/NetworkManager/system-connections/ directory.

-Details about NetworkManager can be found in the upstream SLE Micro documentation.
+Details about NetworkManager can be found in the SLE Micro documentation.

 10.2 Overview of nmstate